canonical/ubuntu-boards-documentation/how-to/headless-usage.rst

 during the first boot.
 The location of the seed is image dependent.
 On the Ubuntu for Raspberry Pi images, it is present on the boot partition (the first :term:`FAT` partition on the images).
-On other images, it may be present on a :term:`FAT` partition labelled "CIDATA".
+On other images, it may be present on a :term:`FAT` partition labeled "CIDATA".
 The location will be documented in the board's corresponding chapter in these docs.

 Wherever it resides, the cloud-init seed always consists of the following